Furniture and equipment funding for state schools

 - You get the full furniture and equipment funding for new regular net area even if you build something like a storage room as part of the project.

-Invoice the Ministry for the new space funding
+How to get the new space funding

 Send an invoice to your local Ministry office to receive the furniture and equipment funding for the building project.
 We'll pay it in the project budget.
 When you undertake the project, you must meet our project management requirements.